 On average, American drivers spend nearly one hour behind the wheel each day.
 If you’re going to be anywhere for that long, let alone an enclosed space, you’re going to want to make sure it smells good.
-That’s a big part of what makes the best car air fresheners so popular.
-Research shows that the global market for car air fresheners could reach $2.75 billion by 2024.
+That’s a big part of what makes the demand for the best car air fresheners so high and the market for them worth millions of dollars.

 The History of the Car Air Freshener